 Technology skills and digital literacy are integral to any student's education in the 21st century.
 Students utilize technology to bolster their creativity and innovative capacity, and progressively develop an understanding of how to use technology effectively to communicate, collaborate, and conduct research.
 Beginning in kindergarten, students use iPads, the Internet, and other multimedia devices as learning and communication tools to better understand the world around them.
-Learning goals include basic computer fluency, the creation of multimedia projects, demonstration of basic Internet research skills, and online collaborations.
+Learning goals include basic computer fluency, creating multimedia projects, demonstrating basic Internet research skills, and online collaborations.